OpenTransportDataProject/ckanext-ontology/README.md

 # ckanext-ontology

-This is an extension of CKAN which brings ontology functionality into CKAN.
+This is an extension which brings ontology functionality into CKAN.